kvarkson/PhoneGap-iOS-Background-Location-Tracking-Plugin/README.md

 PhoneGap-iOS-Background-Location-Tracking-Plugin
 ================================================

 If you need to track a user's location in background this plugin does exactly that.
 The location updates with an accuracy <code>kCLLocationAccuracyNearestTenMeters</code> and <code>distanceFilter = 10.0</code> (in meters).
-Baically the plugin will return new location any 10 meters.
+Basically the plugin will return new location any 10 meters.

 #Installing the plugin